How to Apply

 - a MUN General Undergraduate Application for Admission

 - an Application for Admission to the BFA (Visual Arts) Program

 Your portfolio is the best way to demonstrate your talent and creativity.
 A portfolio is simply a collection of examples of your artwork.
 It should demonstrate your potential and your interests.
-The subject matter is open, but it is advisable to show a variety of approaches and subjects.
+The subject matter is open and should show a variety of approaches and subjects.
 If you usually like to draw one kind of thing, expand your approach to include other subject matter in order to show us your versatility.
 We like to see work produced directly from life so be sure to include examples of that.

-The materials you choose are also open, but once again we encourage you to try a variety of media such as pencil or graphite, charcoal, inks, pen/felt pen, pastel, acrylic or oil paints, watercolour, collage, prints, photographs, sculptures, short video, fibre arts, etc.
+We encourage you to try a variety of media such as pencil or graphite, charcoal, inks, pen/felt pen, pastel, acrylic or oil paints, watercolor, collage, prints, photographs, sculptures, short videos, sound art, fibre arts, etc.

 Some basic requirements for each portfolio: